 #7 – The Simpsons Ride

-World Expo.
+World Expo/Springfield, USA.
 Restrictions and access: 40 inches; has Express Pass access.
-Summary: Motion simulator ride chalked full of characters straight from the show and generous portions of Simpsons humor.
-Wait times: Typically not longer than 30 minutes, and often no longer than 10 minutes.
+Summary: motion-simulator ride chock full of characters straight from the show and generous portions of Simpsons humor.
+Wait times: typically not longer than 30 minutes, and often no longer than 10 minutes.

 #9 – Ollivander’s Wand Shop

-Diagon Alley.
-Restrictions and access: None; does not have Express Pass access.
-Summary: Meticulously themed boutique where the wand chooses the wizard.
-Wait times: Now that Ollivander’s Wand Shop is in both parks, wait times to see the show (or, perhaps, have a wand choose you) have come down dramatically to less than 15 minutes even on busy days.
+The Wizarding World of Harry Potter – Diagon Alley.
+Restrictions and access: none; does not have Express Pass access.
+Summary: meticulously-themed boutique where the wand chooses the wizard.
+Wait times: now that Ollivander’s Wand Shop is in both parks, wait times to see the show (or, perhaps, have a wand choose you) have come down dramatically to less than 15 minutes, even on busy days.

 #10 – Universal’s Superstar Parade